tiagosaurus/Mock-Up/Deliverable.md

 ### Database and Libraries

 Our database of choice is PostgreSQL.
-We are using the psycopg library as an adapter to make PostgreSQL work with our Django project.
+We are using the psycopg library as an adapter to use PostgreSQL within our Django project.

 ### Public API

-We have a singular DBAdaptor class that backend teams can create an instance of in their classes to instantiate and manipulate various objects in the system.
+We have a singular DBAdaptor class that that backend teams can create an instance of in their classes to instantiate and manipulate various objects in the system.
 This adaptor class gives backend teams access to:
    - add methods:

       | Return Type | Method Call                                                          |